chrisbroski/goal-math/essay2.md

 Because the subjective sensory data for action *E* with a parameter of 3.0 felt good (was greater than 0.0) it is slightly more likely to be chosen next time.
 (Up to 33.8% from 33.3%.)

-#### Blurry Parameter Normalization
+### Blurry Parameter Normalization

-To keep the amount of change from subjective senses consistent, blurry parameter likelihoods should be divided by the highest likelihood so the maximum value is always 1.0.
+To keep the amount of change from subjective senses consistent, blurry parameter likelihoods should be divided by the highest likelihood so the maximum value is always adjusted to 1.0.

     bap.Y["1, 0"] = [
         {"param": 2.0, "likelihood": 0.98},